-Offeror is advised that in order to be awarded a contract under this solicitation, Offeror will be required, to be compliant with all laws governing entities doing business in the State including the following chapters and pursuant to HRS §103D-310(c):
+Offeror is advised that in order to be awarded a contract under this solicitation, Offeror will be required to be compliant with all laws governing entities doing business in the State, including but not limited to, the following chapters pursuant to section 103D-310(c), HRS:

-- 1. Chapter 237, General Excise Tax Law; - 2.
-Chapter 383, Hawaii Employment Security Law; - 3.
-Chapter 386, Worker's Compensation Law; - 4.
-Chapter 392, Temporary Disability Insurance; - 5.
-Chapter 393, Prepaid Health Care Act; and - 6. §103D-310(c), Certificate of Good Standing (COGS) for entities doing business in the State.
+Chapter 237, General Excise Tax Law;

+Chapter 383, Hawai'i Employment Security Law;

+Chapter 386, Worker's Compensation Law;

+Chapter 392, Temporary Disability Insurance;

+Chapter 393, Prepaid Health Care Act; and

+Section 103D-310(c), Certificate of Good Standing (COGS) for entities doing business in the State.

-The State will verify compliance on Hawaii Compliance Express (HCE).
+The State will verify compliance on Hawai'i Compliance Express (HCE).

-Hawaii Compliance Express.
+Hawai'i Compliance Express.
 The HCE is an electronic system that allows vendors/contractors/service providers doing business with the State to quickly and easily demonstrate compliance with applicable laws.
-It is an online system that replaces the necessity of obtaining paper compliance certificates from the Department of Taxation, Federal Internal Revenue Service; Department of Labor and Industrial Relations, and Department of Commerce and Consumer Affairs.
+It is an online system that replaces the necessity of obtaining paper compliance certificates from DOTAX, the Internal Revenue Service; Department of Labor and Industrial Relations, and Department of Commerce and Consumer Affairs.

-Vendors/contractors/service providers should register with (HCE) prior to submitting an offer at https://vendors.ehawaii.gov.
+Vendors/contractors/service providers should register with HCE prior to submitting an offer at https://vendors.ehawaii.gov.
 The annual registration fee is \$12.00 and the 'Certificate of Vendor Compliance' is accepted for the execution of contract and final payment.

 Timely Registration on HCE.
-Vendors/contractors/service providers are advised to register on HCE soon as possible.
+Vendors/contractors/service providers are advised to register on HCE as soon as possible.
 If a vendor/contractor/service provider is not compliant on HCE at the time of award, an Offeror will not receive the award.